desec-io/desec-stack/docs/dyndns/configure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's how to configure your client to send your IP address to our servers so
 that we can publish it in the DNS.
+This works with both your own domains and
-Depending on your use case, one of the
+with dynDNS domains registered with us under dedyn.io.
+Depending on your use
-following options might be easier than the others.
+case, one of the following options might be easier than the others.

 To update your dynDNS IP address, there are several options: